MHaidary786/Quizzy/README.md

 - **Create a Quiz**:
   - Navigate to the "Create Quiz" section.
   - Enter quiz details including title and description.
-  - Add questions by entering the question text and possible answers.
+  - Add questions by either typing them in or selecting from pre-made question templates.
+Choose questions based on difficulty (easy, medium, hard), subject (e.g., science, history), and type (e.g., multiple-choice, true/false).
   - Save the quiz to make it available for participants.

 - **Take a Quiz**: